patternfly/training-scenarios/react-components/table-intro/step4.md

 Apply this transformation to all of the row cell definitions.

-<strong>Note: </strong> The table component allows for mixing string and object definitions together.
+<strong>Note: </strong> String and object definitions can be mixed for the table data.

 The table should appear exactly as it did before: